nammacycle/KarActiveMobilityBill/README.md

 We are a section 8 non profit company working in the space of Sustainability and Innovation We have pioneered many movements in the space of Cycling and Sustainability.

 - To create a safe infrastructure inside the urban environment for people to walk and cycle .
-- To support the development and implementation of urban design that promotes e1uity and equality
+- To support the development and implementation of urban design that promotes equity and equality
 - To empower citizens to create accident free residential areas
 - To support and exploring the space of bicycle tourism as we see a huge growth in this sector communities to become champions of sustainable transport